Thandi Modise: ANC Deputy Secretary-General: 2007–2010

+She served only one term as Deputy Secretary-General.
+She was nominated for reelection at the end of her term but declined, choosing instead to challenge Mbete, who was running – with Zuma's endorsement – for reelection as National Chairperson.
+When the election was held at the 53rd National Conference in December 2012, Modise lost, receiving only 939 votes against Mbete's 3,010.
+She also failed to gain election to an ordinary seat on the National Executive Committee.

 Premier of the North West: 2010–2014

-The Mail & Guardian reported that following the 2009 general election, the North West branch of the ANC supported a proposal to elect Modise as Premier of the North West.
-Maureen Modiselle was appointed instead – but only until 19 November 2010, when Modise succeeded her as Premier.
+In the 2009 general election, Modise was re-elected to the North West Provincial Legislature, and the Mail & Guardian reported that the North West branch of the ANC supported a proposal to elect her as Premier of the North West.
+Maureen Modiselle was selected instead – but only until 19 November 2010, when Modise succeeded her as Premier.

 Modise was Premier during the Marikana massacre in the North West in 2012.
 During her tenure, she had an increasingly difficult relationship (which she described in 2011 as "a bit of a headache") with Supra Mahumapelo, then the ANC Provincial Chairperson in the North West and the Speaker of the North West Provincial Legislature.
 She remained in office as Premier until the next general election in 2014, when she was succeeded by Mahumapelo.

+Return to national politics: 2014–2024

 NCOP Chairperson: 2014–2019

 Pursuant to the 2014 election, Modise was elected unopposed as Chairperson of the National Council of Provinces (NCOP), the upper house of the national Parliament.
-She held the position throughout the second term of President Jacob Zuma and later said, during a 2021 hearing of the Zondo Commission, that it was "a pity" that she and other parliamentary leaders did not "wake up" to allegations of state capture during Zuma's presidency and therefore did not use Parliament's investigatory powers to their fullest.In 2017, NCOP administrators reportedly advised Modise that she had claimed an excessively large parliamentary travel allowance, calculated using an incorrect formula.
+She held the position throughout the second term of President Jacob Zuma.
+She later said, during a 2021 hearing of the Zondo Commission, that it was "a pity" that she and other parliamentary leaders did not "wake up" to allegations of state capture during Zuma's presidency and therefore did not use Parliament's investigatory powers to their fullest.In 2017, NCOP administrators reportedly advised Modise that she had claimed an excessively large parliamentary travel allowance, calculated using an incorrect formula.
 She was asked to repay the R125,953 which she had received in excess since 2014.
 The Sunday Times reported that she was "resisting" this request and disputed the claim that she had been overpaid.

-When Supra Mahumapelo resigned as Premier in 2018, it was rumoured that Modise would return to the North West to replace him.
+During this period, Modise regained her seat on the National Executive Committee, winning another five-year term at the 54th National Conference in December 2017.
+When Mahumapelo resigned as Premier in 2018, it was rumoured that Modise would return to the North West to replace him.
 Addressing the rumours, Modise said lightheartedly, "If the ANC asks you to do something, you go, but I wish they don’t send me back there"; she ultimately served the full parliamentary term as NCOP Chairperson.